REAL academic regulation information sessions

 What is REAL?

-For our faculty and university professionals, REAL is a promise for support as you create unique ways to provide these types of meaningful experiences for our students.
-We believe the REAL initiative works best as an organic, faculty-driven and student-led process.
+For our faculty and university professionals, it is a promise to support you as you create unique ways to provide these types of meaningful experiences for our students.

 A collection of recent articles about REAL: